martinpiper/CukesPlus/README.md

-If using Selenium and ChromeDriver other than in a default place in the path, remember these extra java options:
+If using Selenium and ChromeDriver other than in a default place in the path, remember this extra java option:

     -Dwebdriver.chrome.driver="C:\Temp\chromedriver.exe"

+To generate html reports using the default Cucumber html report generator, use command line option:

+    --plugin html:target/cucumber

+To generate a json report file, which can be used by the web editor or report generators, use this extra command line option:

+    --plugin json:target/report1.json